coolsd/yiimp-1/README.md

 ***********************************

-## Install script for yiimp on Ubuntu Server 16.04 / 18.04 (use Trpuvot's Yiimp)
+## Install script for yiimp on Ubuntu Server 16.04 / 18.04 (use Tpruvot's Yiimp)

 USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 16.04 / 18.04 !